Yonle/alpine-proot/README.md

 # To launch alpine-proot anytime, simply do:
 ./alpine-proot.sh
 ```
+It's very recommended to use [this](https://github.com/termux/proot) proot fork since this fork has a lot of fix & feature implemented *(P.S.
+This proot fork also works on other than Termux)*

 For more information about alpine-proot, please check the alpine-proot [wiki](https://github.com/Yonle/alpine-proot/wiki).
 ## Sound support
 In order to make this works, **__PulseAudio__** should be installed at host system.
 At startup, the script automatically launch PulseAudio server in non-system mode if there is no pulse UNIX socket detected..
 However, in [alpine-proot](https://github.com/Yonle/alpine-proot), sound support is already ready-to-use at startup as long you have PulseAudio installed on the host system.